hpc-carpentry/hpc-carpentry.github.io/_posts/2018/04/2018-04-04-bug-bbq-involvement.md

 No!
 Let [François know](mailto:francois@carpentries.org) and we'll add your lesson to [the Bug BBQ website](https://carpentries.github.io/2018-04-bug-bbq/).

-## I want to organize a local event, what do I need to do?
+## I want to organise a local event, what do I need to do?

 Local events are a great way to build and strengthen Carpentries communities.
 It is also a great opportunity to teach (and learn) how to use Git and GitHub for collaborative lesson development.
 You need a room with power outlets and an internet connection and a few hours of availability (BBQ optional).

-If you want to organize a local event, [fill out a GitHub issue](https://github.com/carpentries/2018-04-bug-bbq/issues/new?template=local-event.md).
+If you want to organise a local event, [fill out a GitHub issue](https://github.com/carpentries/2018-04-bug-bbq/issues/new?template=local-event.md).

 ---